bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 ### DBMerge

 Both scenarios are supported with ETLBox.
-The `DBMerge` component can be used to tackle this problem
+The `DBMerge` component can be used to tackle this problem.
 The `DBMerge` is a destination component and is created on a destination table in your data flow.
 It will wait for all data from the flow to arrive, and then either insert, update or delete the data in the destination table.
 Deletion is optional (by default turned on) , and can be disabled with the property `DisableDeletion` set to true.

-The DBMerge was designed for scenario 1 and scenario 2.
-For scenario 2, the property DeltaMode has to be set to DeltaMode.Delta: `DeltaMode = DeltaMode.Delta`.
+The DBMerge was designed for scenario "Delta" and scenario "Full".
+If you want to support full load, you have to set the mode to DeltaMode.Full: `merge.DeltaMode = DeltaMode.Full`.

 ## Example